 Overpaying prescription drugs during these hard economic conditions can be alleviated with a simple app like GoodRx.

 Available on both Apple’s app store and Google’s Playstore, this app has proven to be a super tool allowing some users to save up to 80% of their prescription costs.

-GoodRx is free and allows you to search for lowest prescription prices from over 70,000 pharmacies.
+GoodRx is free and allows you to search for the lowest prescription prices from over 70,000 pharmacies.
 All you have to do is show the saving coupon to your pharmacist when picking up your prescription.

-The app streamlines shopping with access to millions of prices, available discounts and manufacturer coupons.
+The app streamlines shopping with access to millions of prices, available discounts, and manufacturer coupons.

 You’ll never purchase another medication before checking the prices on GoodRx once you get familiar with this intuitive app.

 healow provides you access to all your medical information and more